gui2project/5trackportastudio/doc/documentation-js.md

 * **Object** *doc* The data document
 * **Object** *obj* The request type.

-## end
+## Method: Api.end()

- Prepares the help response and handles api error for invalid url.()
+Signals the Api.add method will no longer be used and, prepares the help responses.
+Also sets up and handles api error for invalid url.

-## middleWare
+## Function: middleWare(app)

- Middle ware to intercept for the Api class(app)
+Middle ware to intercept for the Api class

 ### Params: